 HELP!?!
 I NEED A....

 Tradesman: Rental agencies have contracted plumbers/electricians/maintenance men they use on their properties.
 You may have to chase them a few times but work is generally reliable-be careful booking your own as they may not agree to cover the costs. www.sydneytradesmen.com.au are a pretty reliable source if you can find your own.
-For those annoying DIY home issues-like hanging pictures or building IKEA furniture you can call ‘Hire a Hubby’ on 1800 803 339 who might be happier to help than your own.
+For those annoying DIY home issues-like hanging pictures or building IKEA furniture you can contact ‘Hire a Hubby’ who might be happier to help than your own.

 Driver: If you were hoping for a regular driver like some ex pat destinations, you are in the wrong city.
 Only recommended for one off occasions-races, hen nights and the like....